 You should see a summary page which will include some statistics for the collection such as the number of documents in the collection, the number of topics relevant to those documents, and the number of campaigns the collection is used in.
 There are additional charts reflecting the breakdown of authors and the top 8 topics in the collection.
 You can also see the history of edits to the collection, and which Lytics personalize campaigns are currently using the collection.

-Under the documents tab,there is a list of documents in the collection in a similar tiled view as the editor.
+Under the documents tab, there is a list of documents in the collection in a similar tiled view as the editor.
 From this view you can preview any of the docs by clicking Preview this content when hovering over the tile.

 Managing Content Collections

-From the overview page you can edit a content collection by clicking the Edit button, this will take you to the content collection builder.
+From the overview page you can edit a content collection by clicking the Edit button, which will take you to the content collection builder.
 You can also duplicate or delete the current collection from the menu under the ... icon.
 Duplicating the collection will take you to the builder to edit a new content collection with the same definition.

 For more information, see how the recommendation engine can use collections in recommendations.